-- ALL Core Courses (Areas A-F) (see Advising Checklist) must be successfully completed BEFORE taking Health Sciences Courses. - Upon successful completion of ALL Core Courses (Areas A-F), a student can begin taking Health Sciences courses (First Block) in either Fall or Spring semester. - A student can choose "Standard Progression," which involves the student completing the Health Sciences course work in four consecutive semester. - A student can choose "Alternate Progression," which involves the student completing the Health Sciences course work by taking Health Sciences courses in fall and spring semesters only (no summer semester requirements).
+- ALL Core Courses (Areas A-F) (see Advising Checklist) must be successfully completed BEFORE taking Health Sciences Courses. - Upon successful completion of ALL Core Courses (Areas A-F), a student can begin taking Health Sciences courses (First Block) in either Fall or Spring semester. - ALL courses within a block MUST be taken together. - A student can choose "Standard Progression," which involves the student completing the Health Sciences course work in four consecutive semester. - A student can choose "Alternate Progression," which involves the student completing the Health Sciences course work by taking Health Sciences courses in fall and spring semesters only (no summer semester requirements).